In the event of a dental emergency, call our office at 910-335-4392.

 Why do I need to handle a dental emergency quickly?

 The quicker an emergency is handled, the more likely you are to save your teeth and/or other areas of your mouth will be saved.
 For instance, if you have a knocked-out tooth, there’s a limited amount of time that it’s viable to be put back in your mouth.
 It’s crucial that you get to our office as soon as possible.

 What’s the best way to handle my pain?

 Keeping your pain down helps to keep you calm.
 But managing the pain so that you can tolerate it doesn’t mean that you’re cured.
-This is simply a step to manage it until you can be seen in our office and the cause can be determined.
-Over the counter pain medication and ice can help if there’s swelling.
+There is simply a step to manage it until you can be seen in our office and the cause can be determined.
+Over-the-counter pain medication and ice can help if there’s swelling.
 A topical solution like Orajel can be used as well.

 Is the treatment worse than my dental problem?

 A common fear of patients is that the treatment will hurt worse than the problem.
 However, these treatment options will help alleviate the pain instead.
 In our office, we’ll make sure to use anesthetic so that you stay comfortable.
 Our priority is to ensure that our patients feel safe and calm in our office.